Floor cleaning prices range from $250-$400, on average. The average cost is $346. However, some customers pay as low as $100 and as high as $1,500.

 Minimum service charge

-On average, Impressions Commercial Maintenance & Floor Care charges $1 per tile stair for hand cleaning.
+On average, Impressions Commercial Maintenance & Floor Care charges an average of $10 per tile stair for hand cleaning.
 So two flights of tile stairs with 10 steps each would cost $200.

 After a professional cleans your floors, use the appropriate home cleaners on your floor in between cleanings.
 Harsh chemicals can damage natural stone, especially porous stone such as limestone or marble.
 Always follow your flooring pro's directions on which cleaning products to use and how often you should apply them to your floors.